For some builders, jobsite waste is an afterthought. Many just rent the dumpster, throw the waste in and forget about it.

 The NAHB Research Center reports that the average builder pays $511 per house for waste disposal.
-The average construction job site is also reported to dispose of more than 8,000 pounds of material, or the equivalent of 50 cubic yards in volume (see table).Know Your Garbage
+The average construction jobsite is also reported to dispose of more than 8,000 pounds of material, or the equivalent of 50 cubic yards in volume (see table, below).

 Wood accounts for 40 to 50 percent of residential construction waste.
 It also offers the most opportunities to reduce material waste and reuse the materials you previously threw away.
 Wood can be recycled for mulch and used in composting operations, animal bedding, landfill cover, some building products and as an industrial fuel source.
 In some instances, it may be less expensive for you to recycle wood than throw it away.

 For many of these applications, the adhesive content of engineered wood products such as plywood, oriented strand board (OSB), or wood I-beams are a concern.
 Up to 50 percent of wood waste can be engineered wood product waste, so you need to ask local wood waste processors if they can take this type of wood off your hands.
 Wood treated to resist termites or moisture must also be handled and processed separately.

 Drywall comprises another 15 percent of site waste.
 Ninety-five percent of new construction drywall waste can be recovered and turned into new wallboard, according to the Washington State Department of Ecology.
 As a result, an increasing number of drywall manufacturers are installing technology for recycling.
 You will need to contact your drywall manufacturer to learn the recycling options available to you, but the onus will likely be on you to transport the gypsum to a recycling center or directly to the manufacturer.
 You also have the option to donate the drywall to a nonprofit recycling operation.